Xennials

-Xennials are the micro-generation of people on the cusp of the Generation X and Millennial demographic cohorts.
-Many researchers and popular media use birth years from 1977 to 1983, though some extend this to include those born up to 1985.
-Xennials are described as having had an analog childhood and digital young adulthood.
+Xennials, also called Xillenials, are the micro-generation of people on the cusp of the Generation X and Millennial demographic cohorts.

+Many researchers and popular media use birth years from 1977 to 1983, though some extend this further in either direction.
+Xennials are described as having had an analog childhood and a digital young adulthood.
+Xennials are almost exclusively the children of baby boomers and came of age during a rapidly changing period that was the 1990s.